dend/awesome-product-management/README.md

 ### Screeb

-Screeb is a Product-Led User Research platform helping product teams to build better products by better knowing their users.
+Screeb is a product-led user research platform helping product teams to build better products by helping understand their users.

-Product Analytics, In-App Surveys, Community, Web & Mobile SDKs...
-Screeb is a full featured platform to increase your growth, adoption and retention.

 ![screeb](media/screeb.png)